Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 I would like to give a special mention to make knowledgable and empathetic tutor Jonathan Munz.
 Thank you Jonathan for guiding me and being someone I can bounce ideas and concepts off, while keeping my grounded in reality.

 ### Tutor Support
 A massive thank you to tutor support.
 Without your assitance and guidance this course would not have been the amazing learning experience that it was.
-There are a few people I would like to give special mention, this are people who have really helped me along the way and for which I will always be grateful: Michael, Igot, Johann, Time & Kevin.
+There are a few people I would like to give special mention, this are people who have really helped me along the way and for which I will always be grateful: Michael, Igot, Johann, Tim, Kevin & Cormac.